zentyal/zentyal/docs/en/user/abstractions.rst

 .. figure:: images/abstractions/services-schema.png
    :alt: client connection to a server

-   *GRAPHIC: client connection to a server*
+   Client connection to a server

 Management of network services with eBox
 ----------------------------------------